emporerofSerbia/WHSTechNotes/journal.md

+# October 21, 2024

+AI will be a major help to programmers.
+Why make an entire least to greatest sorting code when ai can just copy and paste it in for you.
+It'll make all the typing a lot faster.
+We can mold it to our needs and make it perfect for everything we want
+AI in the job market will slash the demand for our volume of programmers.
+Since makign the simple code is now easy, only the best of the best are needed for real algorithms an AI can't do yet.
+And with time, as AI gets better, the need for more programmers will reach a bell curve.

 # October 15, 2024

 1. Coding majorly helps problem solving through it's need for creative thinking.
 The basics of code are easy, but very just not human.
 If you wanna reverse a string or make palindromes, you're gonna have to make full use of your for-loops,